dansmyers/Simulation/2-Probability/Deliverables/2-Bayesian_Spam_Filtering.md

 ### Classification as a Conditional Probability

 The Bayesian approach considers classification as a **probability problem**.
 Suppose we're considering a message *m*.
 We'd like to use the **words in *m*** to determine if *m* is spam or not.
-We could, potentially, expand the model to consider features other than just the contents of the message, but we won't worry about that in these examples.

-Intuitively, there are some words that are likely to occur in spam message but not in legitimate messages.
-I'll let you think about what some of those words are.

 Consider two conditional probabilities:
 ```
 P(m is spam | words in m)
 ```
 ```
 P(m is NOT spam | words in m)
 ```

 If we could calculate these two probabilities for the message *m*, we could classify *m* based on whichever probability is highest.
-For example, if our model deems it more likely that *m* is spam than not-spam, we should send *m* straight to the junk folder.
+If our model deems it more likely that *m* is spam than not-spam, we should send *m* straight to the junk folder.

 Here's the problem: **how do we calculate these two probabilities**?

 To begin, let's think about the reversed conditonal probability:
 ```
 P(words in m | spam)
 ```

-This probability expresses the likelihood that a message picked from the universe of all spam messages contains the words we observed in message *m*. **We can estimate this from the training data**.
-The training data contains a large number of example spam messages, so we can look at the words they contain and build a model that estimates how likely a given message is if it's really spam.
+This probability expresses the likelihood that a message picked from the universe of all spam messages contains the words in message *m*. **We can estimate this from the training data**.

+The training data contains a large number of spam messages, so we can determine this probability by looking at the words in that data set.
 Similarly, we can construct a model that estimates `P(words in m | not spam)` using the messages in the training data that we know are legitimate.

 ### Intuition

 If you're not sure about this part, consider a message that contains the words "**FREE HERBAL VIAGRA**".

 I do not often receive legitimate messages on this topic, so I'd expect `P("FREE HERBAL VIAGRA" | not spam)` to be very close to zero.
-The other case, `P("FREE HERBAL VIAGRA" | spam)`, should be much higher given that those words occur more frequently in the universe of all possible spam messages.
+The other case, `P("FREE HERBAL VIAGRA" | spam)`, should be much higher.

 ### Bayes' Rule

 **This is the perfect setup for Bayes' Rule**.
-We have a conditional probability of interest that's hard to calculate directly, but we can reason about the reversed conditional probability.
+We have a conditional probability of interest that's hard to calculate directly, but we can work with the reversed conditional probability.

 Unleash the math!

-But first, let's simplify the notation a little bit.
 Let *c* denote a class of interest, either *spam* or *not spam* in this example.
 Let *m* denote the contents of the message.

 Direct application of Bayes' Rules yields: